chocolatetoothpaste/camino/README.md

 **callback** --- Function

 YOUR code that is run when a request is matched to a route.
 Your callback should accept 2 parameters: a request object, and a response object.
 The request object is either the http.request object (node.js) or the window.location object (browser), augmented with these additional properties (depending on the presence of matching data):

+request.route --- an object of route specific data (that your provided) for the matched route. example:

+    {
+		route: /api/user/@company/%id,		// the route as defined by user (since the regex version is probably of no use)
+		params: [							// the "params" accepted by the route "company",
+			"id"
+		],
+		methods: [ ]						// the array of allowed methods, defaults to empty array for type consistency }

 request.request --- the request string that was used for matching. request.query --- the query string received by the server, parsed into a JSON object.